 Chiffon is no doubt one of the most popular dressmaking fabric because of its looks, drape and quality.
-It is a diaphanous (almost sheer, thin and lightweight) fabric with a crepe like feel and can be made of cotton, silk, rayon or synthetic fibers.
+It is a diaphanous (almost sheer, thin and lightweight) fabric with a crepe like feel and limp feel and beautiful drape; It can be made of cotton, silk, rayon or synthetic fibers.

 Qualities of Chiffon as a dressmaking fabric par excellence